Day Care & Family Day Care

-Childcare Center - Any childcare facility providing nonresidential childcare for seven (7) or more children for all or part of a day.
-The term childcare center includes daycare centers, family daycare facilities, nursery schools, and preschools.
+• Child Care Center - Any child care facility providing nonresidential care for seven or more children for all or part of a day.
+The term child care center includes day care centers, family day care facilities, nursery schools and preschools.

-Daycare Center - A childcare center which provides nonresidential childcare for thirteen (13) or more children on a nonresidential basis.
+• Day Care Center - A child care center that provides nonresidential care for 13 or more children on a nonresidential basis.

-Family Daycare Facility - A childcare center which is used to provide nonresidential childcare for seven (7) to twelve (12) children, including children who are living in the household who are less than six (6) years of age.
-No more than four (4) of the total number of children may be less than twenty-four (24) month of age.
+• Family Day Care Facility - A child care center that is used to provide nonresidential care for seven to 12 children, including those under six years of age living in the household.
+No more than four of the total number of children may be under 24 months old.

-- An application and floor plans much be must be submitted at least thirty (30) days before the actual or proposed operation of the childcare center is scheduled to begin.
+• Submit an application with floor plans at least 30 days before the actual or proposed operation of the child care center is scheduled to begin.

-- There is a requirement of 35 sq ft of usable indoor floor space per child (75 sq ft of usable outdoor space per child) - This means that when calculating the square footage of a room, you should subtract the space any furniture and other items take up from the total square footage of the room/playground.
+• Ensure that there is at least 35 square feet of usable indoor floor space per child and 75 square feet of usable outdoor space per child.
+This means that when calculating the square footage of a room, you should subtract the space that any furniture or other items take up from the total square footage of the room/playground.

-- All buildings/homes built before 1978 must have a Lead Risk Assessment conducted by a West Virginia licensed Lead Risk Assessor.
-For any questions, call Paul Ice, Lead Poisoning Prevention Program, Radiation, Toxic and Indoor Air Division at 304-356-4271.
+• Complete a Lead Risk Assessment conducted by a West Virginia-licensed Lead Risk Assessor if your location -- building or home -- was built before 1978.
+For questions regarding lead testing, please call Paul Ice, Lead Poisoning Prevention Program, Radiation, Toxic and Indoor Air Division, at 304-356-4271.

 Questions?
 We're happy to help.